-Developers of one of the state’s largest 55-plus developments are the target of Chancery Court lawsuit filed by the Delaware Attorney General’s Office.
+Developers of one of the state’s largest 55-plus developments continue to be the target of Chancery Court lawsuit filed by the Delaware Attorney General’s Office.
 Attorney General Kathy Jennings said dozens of complaints were made by homeowners.

-The Delaware Department of Justice filed suit against the developer of The Villages of Noble’s Pond, an 879-lot “55-plus” community in Kent County, for violations of the Consumer Fraud Act, the Deceptive Trade Practices Act, and other Delaware laws.
+The Delaware Department of Justice filed suit in late June against the developer of The Villages of Noble’s Pond, an 879-lot “55-plus” community in Kent County, for violations of the Consumer Fraud Act, the Deceptive Trade Practices Act, and other Delaware laws.

 Attorney General Kathy Jennings announced the civil complaint in the Court of Chancery, which charges the developer, Regal Builders, LLC, its president, Harry Miller, and related entities.
 According to a release, the developer made “misleading and deceptive statements in its advertising to prospective homebuyers” and failed to provide disclosures required to prospective home purchasers required under Delaware law.

 According to the complaint, Regal Builders requires home buyers to agree to deed restrictions that contain confusing and unintelligible provisions, misrepresent and omit material facts, and include impermissible terms and conditions, all in violation of Delaware law.